spdx/spdx-spec/chapters/snippet-information.md

 ### 9.11.2 Intent

-The intent is to provide the recipient of the SPDX file with acknowledgement content at a snippet level, to assist redistributors of the file with reproducing those acknowledgements.
+The intent is to provide the recipient of the SPDX Document with acknowledgement content at a snippet level, to assist redistributors of the file with reproducing those acknowledgements.
 This field does not necessarily indicate where, or in which contexts, the acknowledgements need to be reproduced (such as end-user documentation, advertising materials, etc.) and the SPDX data creator might or might not explain elsewhere how they intend for this field to be used.

 ### 9.11.3 Examples